Change Strings has been updated last on 08.08.2025 to version number 3.0.0

 Removing the numbers from copied nodes

 Everyone using Fusion knows that when you copy a node, Fusion will append a number to the name.
 This is important so that each node has a unique name, but it can be annoying to remove them, especially if you start to copy copies.
 Let’s look at the following (horrific) example.
-I use the Advanced Searches to remove the digits.
+I use the Shortcode Searches to remove the digits.
 These are our nodes:

 Switch Button